NeRF-US👤👤: Neural Radiance Fields for Accurate Ultrasound Imaging in the Wild

 Figure: Qualitative Results.
 We demonstrate the results of our method and compare it qualitatively with Nerfacto [1], Gaussian Splatting [3], and Ultra-NeRF [2].
 Our approach, NeRF-US, produces accurate and high-quality reconstructions as compared to the baseline models on novel views (best viewed with zoom).

-Depth comparisions
+Depth comparisons

 Figure: Qualitative Results.
 We demonstrate the results of depth maps produced from our method and compare them qualitatively with Nerfacto [1], Gaussian Splatting [3], and Ultra-NeRF [2] (best viewed in color and with zoom).